Leon Osman: International career

 Osman represented England at U16 level in the 1997–98 season.
 On 14 November 2012, at the age of 31, Osman earned his first senior call-up to the England squad for a friendly fixture against Sweden.
 Osman started in central midfield for his country in a 4–2 defeat against Sweden, in which he played the full 90 minutes.
 On 31 January 2013, Osman was named in the England squad for the second time for the friendly fixture against Brazil on 6 February 2013, though he was left on the substitutes' bench for the match.
 Osman received his first competitive international call up after being named in the England squad on 14 March 2013 for the World Cup qualifiers against San Marino and Montenegro.
 Osman made his competitive England debut against San Marino.

 After football

-Since retiring from football Osman has been a pundit for Sky Sports News, BT Sport and BBC Radio Five Live.
+Since retiring from football Osman has been a pundit for Sky Sports News, BT Sport, Amazon Prime and BBC Radio Five Live.